spice-h2020/rdf.uploader/README.md

 blazegraphNamespacePrefix=spice_

 ## UUID of the dataset used for sending commands to the uploader
-uuidDatasetCommands=cf0392e1-1340-4024-90eb-d9e0f5120cfd

-## UUID of the dataset used for sending commands to the uploader
 rdf_jobs_dataset=spice_rdfjobs

 ## Query defined according SPARQL Anything conventions for transforming files